uoregon-libraries/newspaper-curation-app/hugo/content/contributing/testing.md

 Manually testing NCA can be time-consuming, as you have to find, copy, and then load issues into NCA, enter metadata, etc. If you repeat this often enough, you may find the project's "test" directory helpful.
-It contains documentation and scripts which are meant to make real-world-like testing a bit easier.
+It contains documentation and scripts which are meant to make real-world-like testing a lot easier.

-The most difficult piece of this is that you will need to set up NCA as outlined in the "Advanced Users" section of the [Development Guide](/contributing/dev-guide).
-You can likely make things work in any environment, but the scripts and documentation assume you do it our way.
-This process is not beginner-friendly, and likely never will be; it's meant for power developers who are doing a *lot* of testing and need the extra automation.
+To use the manual test scripts/recipes, you will need to use the recommended development approach (["Hybrid Developer"][1]) or the scripts' behavior will not be defined.

-View the README.me file in the test directory for details.
+View the README.md file in the test directory for details.

+[1]: <{{% ref "dev-guide#hybrid-developer" %}}>

 ### Saving State